You've already calibrated the deck. But before you run a protocol, the Opentrons App will prompt you to do two more kinds of calibration:

 Select Continue to labware setup to move on to labware calibration.

-Place the labware onto the deck.
+Place the labware onto the deck as shown in the Deck Map.

 Caution: Make sure you use the exact labware that the protocol specifies.
 If you're not sure, you can look the labware up in our Labware Library, where you'll find its dimensions and catalog numbers.